 This section describes some of Kelson's personal interests.

 Other than skiing and photographing, Kelson has an array of interests, hobbies, and favorite things he likes to enjoy in his free time.
-These include: spending time with his girlfriend, playing videogames (Fortnite, Minecraft, Skyrim, GTA 5, Cod Mobile), making music, painting, hiking, traveling, playing competitive trading card games, and watching movies/TV shows, and go-karting.
+These include: playing videogames (Fortnite, Minecraft, Skyrim, GTA 5, Cod Mobile), making music, painting, hiking, traveling, playing competitive trading card games, and watching movies/TV shows, and go-karting.

-Some of his favorite shows are Beverly Hills 90210, Suits, Friday Night Lights, The 100, and Top Gear/The Grand Tour, Avatar (Cartoon)
+Some of his favorite shows are Beverly Hills 90210, Suits, Friday Night Lights, The 100, and Top Gear/The Grand Tour, Avatar (Cartoon), and the game show Survivor

 Favorite Movies: Tombstone, Cars, Speed Racer, Gladiator, Avatar, Shape of Water, The Hunger Games: Catching Fire, Fast and Furious Tokyo Drift, The Dark Knight

-Places I've lived: Lake Louise in Banff, Alberta, Canada.
-The town of Vail in Vail, Colorado, USA, and currently the town of Bloomington in Bloomington, Indiana, USA.
+Places I've lived: Lake Louise in Banff, Alberta, Canada, and the town of Vail in Vail, Colorado, USA

-I enjoy collecting objects like Supreme clothing, Hotwheels cars (mainly ones that resemble real-life vehicles), Legos (especially the large sets that are perfect to display), artwork that shows scenic locations, and many different trading card games like Pokemon, Yugioh, Magic the Gathering and even some sports cards.
+I enjoy collecting objects like streetwear clothing, Hotwheels cars (mainly ones that resemble real-life vehicles), Legos, artwork that shows scenic locations, and decks of playing cards (like aces and spades).

 Like many others, I'm a big fan of Formula 1, albeit I became a fan far before Drive to Survive was a thing.
 My first year watching Formula 1 was in 2013, which was the first year Lewis Hamilton drove for Mercedes.
-Since watching Lewis win all those races with the silver arrows I'll definitely be rooting for him at Ferrari, and many other drivers like Sainz, Gasly, Hulkenberg, and Albon.
+Since watching Lewis win all those races with the Silver Arrows, I'm still a fan of him at Ferrari, and many other drivers like Sainz, Bortoleto, Hulkenberg, and Albon.
 Fortunately, I was able to attend the 75th annual Monaco Grand Prix during the Spring of 2017 in May, which was also my first F1 race in person.

 Kelson also enjoys attending air shows and air museums.
 His favorite plane is the SR71 Blackbird.